cloudflare/cloudflare-docs/content/workers/get-started/guide.md

 This will prompt you to install the [`create-cloudflare`](https://www.npmjs.com/package/create-cloudflare) package, and lead you through setup.

-For the purpose of this guide, set up a basic Worker:
+For this guide, set up a basic Worker:

 1. Name your new Worker directory by specifying where you want to create your application.
 2. Select `"Hello World" script` as the type of application you want to create.